+ACTIVITY PERIOD

-ACTIVITY PERIOD Release of draft ESR and start of review period Early January 2017 Comment integration and issue resolution January / February 2017 Filing of final ESR with the MOECC February 2017 Construction start Spring 2017 Planned in-service date December 2018
+Filing of final ESR with the MOECC April 2017

+Pre-construction PIC Summer 2017

+Construction start Summer 2017

+Planned in-service date December 2018

 7 Potential Environmental Effects and Mitigation Measures

 This section describes the potential environmental effects and mitigation measures associated with both the short-term (construction) and long-term (operation) activities of the proposed Project.
 The assessment of potential environmental effects for the proposed Project considered the baseline information on the environmental features that was collected for the study area as presented in section 3.
 If resources were determined not present in the study area during the collection of the baseline information, they were not included in this section.